Die4Ever/deus-ex-randomizer/README.md

 * the strength and lockpick strength for doors
 * the hack strength for keypads
 * the strength of augmentations and skills (make sure to read their descriptions)
-* the damage and firing speed of weapons (make sure to read their descriptions)
+* the damage and firing speed of weapon types (make sure to read the description for one of each type)
 * JC's and Paul's clothes
 * randomly adds "The Merchant"